tomas3svoboda/ChroMo/README.md

-# ChroMo
+# ChroMo PE
-Chromatography model determination
+Chromatography model Parameter Estimator
 This program serves as demonstration of the new approach of chromatography model parameters determination described in paper that is curretly being prepared

-Diagram of the functions architecture: https://drive.google.com/file/d/12WWNgDYQipY8OY_eu51zKs-shQmxNdz2/view?usp=sharing
+Diagram of the architecture: https://drive.google.com/file/d/12WWNgDYQipY8OY_eu51zKs-shQmxNdz2/view?usp=sharing

 ---